rtm/human-css-classes/README.md

 We are not religious zealots, and this can be a better approach than creating a separate CSS file and defining an additional class merely in order to target the element.

-### Pseudo-classes such as `hover`
+### Pseudo-classes such as `:hover`

-How can we specify hover behavior, or responsive behavior, using HTML-centric, micro-class-based rules?
+How can we specify hover behavior, or media-query-based responsive behavior, using the Morass-style of HTML-centric, micro-class-based rules?
-Rules involving pseudo-classes such as `hover` can only be specified as CSS rules.
-The same applies to media queries.
+Normally such rules could be written only in CSS files, not in HTML.
-Morass provides the answer through a simple runtime toegether with classes for the pseudo-elements and media queries.
+However, Morass provides a simple solution through a simple runtime toegether with classes for the pseudo-elements and media queries.
 Here is an example:

     <div class=":hover red"> I am red if hovered on.</div>